Get started today.

 Adding actions or props to accompany the songs makes the experience even more engaging.

-EYFS Areas of Development:
+EYFS Areas of Learning and Development:

 • Communication and Language (Listening, Attention and Understanding, Speaking)